Member Center

 Picture

-A sales pipeline is a specific sequence of actions that a sales reps takes in order to move a prospect from a new lead to a customer.
+A Sales Pipeline (from the salesperson's perspective) is a specific sequence of actions that a sales reps takes in order to move a prospect from a new lead to a customer.
 Traditionally, the stages of a sales cycle is structured something like:

 • Qualification.
 The sales rep determines if the prospect has the need, budget, and authority to buy in the near future.